tobespc/codewind-node-profiler/README.md

 7. If you want to debug the server and use the launch configuration, click **Attach to Server**.

 ## Testing
-To enable testing, run the `npm install` command in the `codewind-ls-node-prof` folder.
+To enable testing, run the `npm install` command in the `codewind-node-profiler` folder.

 Complete the following steps to test in VS Code:
 1. Press **Ctrl**+**Shift**+**B** on Windows or **Cmd**+**Shift**+**B** on Mac to compile the client and server.